 Review schedule is established for periodic re-assessment

-The fastest path to TRAIGA compliance follows a specific sequence.
+The fastest path to a defensible governance program follows a specific sequence.
 Do not start with policies or certifications — start with your inventory.
 You cannot assess, control, or disclose systems you have not identified.

-2. Inventory and registration (Weeks 1–2): Register every in-scope system in a structured inventory with the required fields.
+- Inventory (Weeks 1–2): Record every in-scope system in a structured inventory with the key fields.
 Purpose-built software does this in hours; spreadsheets take weeks and create ongoing maintenance debt.

-3. Risk assessments (Weeks 2–4): Complete a structured questionnaire-based risk assessment for each system.
-The questionnaire must produce an auditable classification — a regulator must be able to verify the classification from the documented answers.
+- Risk assessments (Weeks 2–4): Complete a structured questionnaire-based risk assessment for each system.
+The questionnaire should produce an auditable classification — anyone reviewing it can verify the classification from the documented answers.

-4. Controls and disclosures (Weeks 3–6): Implement the required controls, generate disclosure statements, and establish review schedules.
+- Controls and disclosures (Weeks 3–6): Implement controls, generate disclosure statements where they apply, and establish review schedules.
 This is where automation provides the most leverage.

-5. Executive certification (Week 6+): Once the program is operational, obtain executive certification.
-Do not certify before the underlying program is actually in place.
+- Executive sign-off (Week 6+): Once the program is operational, consider documenting an executive sign-off.
+Do not sign off before the underlying program is actually in place.

 The cost of waiting